TL;DR

 - Increased risk during volatile market conditions.

-Slippage impacts various trading scenarios across the globe.
+It impacts various trading scenarios across the globe.
 Institutional investors and hedge funds account for slippage in risk management and portfolio strategies.
-In cryptocurrency markets, slippage influences decentralized finance (DeFi) protocols and market maker operations, shaping trading strategies and platform designs.
+In cryptocurrency markets, in influences decentralized finance (DeFi) protocols and market maker operations, shaping trading strategies and platform designs.

 Adoption Examples